JetBrains-Research/Lupa/kotlin-analysis-clones/README.md

 #### 2. Clean duplicated repositories

-Run script for cleaning all duplicated repositories with different names:
+Run the script for cleaning all duplicated repositories with different names:
 ``` shell script
 python3 scripts/data_collection/clean_duplicates.py /path/to/csv_file/results.csv /path/to/cleaned/data/dir
 ```
-   You can use ```--save-metadata``` flag to download metadata about all projects.
-Metadata includes information about repository's full name, owner, etc.
+   You can use the ```--save-metadata``` flag to download metadata about all projects.
+Metadata includes the information about repository's full name, owner, etc.
    This script makes requests to GitHub API, so you should add your GitHub Token to environment variables (variable name is ```GITHUB_TOKEN```).

 #### 3. Load dataset